arriolac/arriolac.github.io/source/about-me/index.markdown

 When I'm not coding, you can find me climbing, cycling, or doing something active.

-Currently traveling the world with my partner through [Remote Year](www.remoteyear.com).
+Currently traveling the world with my wife.
 Follow our adventures at [Hopeless Nomadic](www.hopelessnomadic.com).